How to Make Buttermilk

-Well, dang.
-The recipe calls for buttermilk and I don’t have any.
-Is there a substitute for buttermilk in baking?
-I can’t tell you how many times I’ve given up the dream of buttermilk pancakes or biscuits when I found myself short just one ingredient: buttermilk.
+I can’t tell you how many times I’ve given up the dream of buttermilk pancakes or biscuits when I found myself short of this ingredient.
 As it turns out, it’s actually wildly easy to make homemade buttermilk.
-Here’s how:

 - Vinegar, fresh lemon juice or cream of tartar